SIAM NATURAL

 broad range of pathologic bacteria, viruses, fungi, yeasts, and protozoa.

-The antivital properties of lauric acid was first discovered
+The antivital properties of lauric acid was first

 milk.
 Human and mammalian breast milk are rich in lauric acid.
 These fatty acids